MaciekRachlak/odin-recipies/README.md

-# odin-recipies
+# odin-recipes

-My first Odin Project - creating a simple website with recipies.
+My first Odin Project - creating a simple website with recipes.
-Project will grow later when I will learn about CSS formating.
+Project will grow later when I will learn about CSS formatting.